reza-asadollahi/creatingly-interview/README.md

 ## Development server

-Run `npm run install` to install all the dependencies, then run `npm run watch` for running development server on both frontend and backend
+first install all the dependencies, then run `npm run watch` for running development server on both frontend and backend.

 ## Running unit tests